seamussmith/APCSAJavaTemplate/README.md

 ### Debugging

-Debugging with vscode is already set up in the `/.vscode` directory, so you can start debugging from VSCode immediately.
+Debugging with VSCode is already set up in the `/.vscode` directory, so you can start debugging from VSCode immediately.